ahmednasserzaza/StyleStorm/README.md

 # Style Storm - Android App
-### Style Storm is an Android app built in Kotlin that provides suggestions for suitable clothes to wear based on the weather conditions.
-The app is designed to help users dress appropriately for the weather, ensuring that they are comfortable and safe.
+<p>Style Storm is an Android app built in Kotlin that provides suggestions for suitable clothes to wear based on the weather conditions.
+The app is designed to help users dress appropriately for the weather, ensuring that they are comfortable and safe.</p>

 ## Features
 * Suggestions for suitable clothes based on the weather conditions